 By Rob Renfroe and Thomas Lambrecht

 Not all interpretations of Scripture have equal validity.
 It is important to examine the supporting evidence for a particular interpretation of Scriptural teaching.
-Hamilton’s question, “Are the Biblical passages forbidding same-sex intimacy culturally bound and thus not applicable to us today,” is a fair and valid question.
+Adam’s question, “Are the Biblical passages forbidding same-sex intimacy culturally bound and thus not applicable to us today,” is a fair and valid question.
 The biblical evidence, however, does not support his answer.

-The Rev. Hamilton compares the Bible’s teaching on sexual morality to the teaching on slavery.
+Adam compares the Bible’s teaching on sexual morality to the teaching on slavery.
 He maintains that the Bible’s teaching that “tacitly approved” slavery was culturally conditioned, even though at times in church history those same teachings were used to justify the practice of slavery, which we now believe to be unjust and immoral.
 In the same way, he says, it is possible to read the Bible’s teaching on same-sex intimacy as reflecting the cultural conditions of Bible times and not representative of God’s will for today.

 However, the comparison between the Bible’s teaching on slavery and on same-sex intimacy breaks down.
 The Bible never commands the practice of slavery, but regulates (in the Old Testament) a practice that was already embedded in the culture.
 As a matter of fact, the most memorable image in the Old Testament is Moses standing before Pharaoh on behalf of the enslaved Israelite nation, announcing God’s demand, “Let my people go!”